This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

-A backup operation that uses a Microsoft Volume Shadow Copy Service (VSS) hardware provider (installed on an alternate system) to move IBM Data Protection for Microsoft Exchange data to the Tivoli Storage Manager server.
+A backup operation that uses a Microsoft Volume Shadow Copy Service (VSS) hardware provider (installed on an alternate system) to move data to the server.
 This type of backup operation shifts the backup load from the production system to another system.

-A function that uses a Microsoft Volume Shadow Copy Service (VSS) software provider to restore VSS Backups (IBM Data Protection for Microsoft Exchange database files and log files) that reside on Tivoli Storage Manager server storage to their original location.
+A function that uses a Microsoft Volume Shadow Copy Service (VSS) software provider to restore snapshots that reside on server storage.
+The snapshots were created by a VSS Backup and are restored to their original location.